 Eventually you will walk onto a wooden board walk with white cedar trees galore.
 The brown, murky water coupled with the heavy shade will make you feel like you stepped into a scene out of Shrek.
 It’s quite a fun walk around the swamp with plenty of benches for those who need frequent breaks.

-Be aware that because there is a lot of standing water, there are a lot of mosquitoes in the swamp area.
+Be aware that because there is a lot of standing water, there can be a lot of mosquitoes in the swamp area.
 Make sure to pack bug spray and keep your skin covered.

 Old Wireless Road & Cliffside View

 Once you get off of the boardwalk you will travel along another sandy path named Old Wireless Road.
 The walk is straightforward and fairly uneventful, but keep in mind that you will need to climb back up the hill that you came down to get to the swamp.

 If you have not already, be sure to go to the east side of the Marconi Station Site for a cliffside view of the Atlantic, as well as signage about the environment, and history of the site.

 Quick Facts about the Atlantic White Cedar Swamp Trail

 Length: 1.2 Miles

 Pets Allowed: No